-The UPE and UHIL financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and applicable to companies reporting under IFRS at 31 December 2020.
+The UPE and UHIL financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and applicable to companies reporting under IFRS at 31 December 2022.

-Detailed information on UHIL's premiums, claims and expenses are included in \$.05.01.02 in Section F Quantitative Reporting Templates.
+Detailed information on UHIL and UPE premiums, claims and expenses are included in \$.05.01.02 in Section F Quantitative Reporting Templates.